 2- Safety Org Chart

 "A picture is worth a thousand words."
 This is no less true of organizational charts.
 Organizational charts visually illustrate the hierarchical relationship between employees' positions or jobs.
 Not all org charts are created equal, and an org chart is an aviation SMS implementation that is meant to show the hierarchy in relation to the aviation SMS, and not necessarily the formal reporting structure of the company.

 Org charts will differ from quality to safety operations.
 Org charts measure two things:

 The second point is extremely important and still remains an overlooked aspect of org charts as used in aviation SMS.
 When employees want to know what happens with safety information, they look at the org chart.
 When employees want to know whom to talk to, they look at the org chart.

 Having a safety org chart also proves that management has outlined the structure of the SMS initiative, including duties and responsibilities of all personnel to the SMS implementation.

 3 - Non-Punitive Reporting Policy

 Most companies now include a non-punitive reporting policy as a part of their safety policy repertoire.
-This policy is absolutely essential for any company wishing to optimize their safety reporting activities.
+This policy is absolutely essential for any company wishing to optimize its safety reporting activities.
 The non-punitive reporting policy:

-- Assures employees that management will not retaliate for self reporting errors and mistakes;
+- Assures employees that management will not retaliate for self-reporting errors and mistakes;

 - Emphasizes employee responsibilities to the aviation SMS;